-Liability insurance policies protect the policyholder and his company from the financial consequences of a legal claim for damages against him.
+Liability insurance policies protect the insured and his company against the financial consequences of a damage compensation claim directed against him.

-Depending on the level of cover chosen, liability insurance policies offer protection against the legal obligation to pay compensation for risks arising from the insured operation.
-This type of business liability insurance is supplemented, for example, by environmental liability, environmental damage or extended product liability insurance.
-Every liability insurance policy first examines the liability issue, defends against unfounded claims and indemnifies the policyholder against justified claims by third parties.
+Depending on the insurance scope chosen, liability insurance policies offer protection against the statutory obligation to damage compensation for risks stemming from the operations that are insured.
+Such business liability insurance is, for instance, supplemented by environmental liability, environmental damage or even extended product liability insurance.
+Every liability insurance examination first checks the issue of liability, wards off unjustified claims and holds the insured party harmless against justified third-party claims.

 - Extended product liability insurance